Everyone at the Table

 So that's 1130 a.m.
 Eastern for our viewers.
 And at the end of the segment, I typically share some good news today.

 So many of you might know Congressman John Lewis.
+He passed away a couple weeks ago.

+He was a big civil rights activist and leader.
 And he actually wrote a letter that he wanted to share with the world after his death.

-So this is a little excerpt from it.
+And so this is a little excerpt from it.

 He says, though I may not be here with you, I urge you to answer the highest calling of your heart and stand up for what you truly believe.

-In my life, I have done all I can to demonstrate that the way of peace, the way of love, and nonviolence is the more excellent way.
+In my life, I have done all I can to demonstrate that the way of peace, the way of love and nonviolence is the more excellent way.

-So now it is your turn to let freedom ring.
-When historians pick up their pens to write the history of the 21st century, let them say that it was your generation who laid down the heavy burdens of hate at last, and that peace finally triumphed over violence, aggression, and war.
+When historians pick up their pens to write the history of the 21st century, let them say that it was your generation who laid down the heavy burdens of hate at last and that peace finally triumphed over violence, aggression and war.

+So up next, those are beautiful words, right, guys?
 Up next, please join us for more Cloudflare TV.

 And once again, a big thank you to all of you for joining us and everyone at the table where your point of view is valued, appreciated, and heard.

 See you next week.
+Bye, everybody.
+Bye.

-There's a lot that Cloudflare is doing from a technology perspective that we're really excited to partner on so that we can bring our innovation to market faster.
+on so that we can bring our innovation to market faster.